U.S. Courthouse, Minneapolis

 Public Hours: 7 a.m.- 5:30 p.m.
 Monday through Friday (except federal holidays)

-For building services or more information, refer to the contacts above right.
-For other federal government information, contact 1-800-FED-INFO.
+For building services or more information, use contacts above right.
+For other federal government information, call 1-800-FED-INFO.

-Parking & Transportation Limited metered street parking and two public parking garages are available near the building.
-SouthWest Transit and Metro Transit have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.
+Limited metered street parking and two public parking garages are available near the building.
+SouthWest Transit and Metro Transit [non-government websites] have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.

 - Cafe – Lobby level - 7 a.m.- 2:30 p.m. weekdays (dining area, private dining room, Skyway terrace seating)